clearlinux/clear-linux-documentation/source/clear-linux/tutorials/machine-learning/machine-learning.rst

       Figure 1: The Jupyter file manager shows the list of available files.

 #.
 Click on the :file:`Handwriting` directory.
 The :file:`MNIST_example.ipynb`
-   file created earlier should be listed there, see figure 2.
+   file created earlier should be listed there, as shown in figure 2.

    .. figure:: figures/machine-learning-2.png
       :alt: Example file within the Jupyter file manager

       Figure 2: The example file within the Jupyter file manager.

 #.
-To run the hand writing example, click on the :file:`MNIST_example.ipynb`
+To run the handwriting example, click on the :file:`MNIST_example.ipynb`
-   file to load the notebook, see figure 3.
+   file to load the notebook, as shown in figure 3.

    .. figure:: figures/machine-learning-3.png
       :alt: The loaded MNIST_example notebook